-Electricity cost calculator allows consumers to estimate annual electricity cost in a straightforward way.
-Paying those monthly bills it's normal to ask: how much does electricity cost?
-Plotting down a few values in this electricity calculator will save you some time and give you a precise answer to the question, for example when you consider switching to LED bulbs.
-You might also want to see electricity cost - single usage calculator.
+The electricity cost calculator allows consumers to estimate their annual electricity cost in a straightforward way.
+After you pay your monthly bills for a while it's normal to ask: how much does electricity cost?
+By simply entering a few values in this electricity calculator will save yourself time and effort as well as getting a precise answer to the question.
+It will help you calculate, for example, the money you would save if you switched to LED bulbs.
+Or maybe, how much it costs to bake a cake?
+You might also want to check out our electricity cost - single usage calculator or meeting cost calculator.

 How does the electricity cost calculator work?

 It's rather simple.
-If you know the value for power consumption, energy price and usage time, the calculator will automatically display how much power you consume per day and generate the exact annual price for electricity.
-You can change units at will (for example change days to months or watts to kilowatts).
+If you know the value for power consumption, energy price, and usage time, the calculator will automatically display how much power you consume per day and generate the exact annual price for electricity.
+You can also change the units at will (for example, change days to months or watts to kilowatts).

 How much does electricity cost?

 Let's say that our utility bill comes to the following:

 - power consumption: You consume